 When God made time

-When God created time, he made plenty of it (Irish and Celtic saying).
-Why then it feels like we always don’t have enough time
+“When God created time, he made plenty of it.”
+(Irish/Celtic saying).
+Why then does it feel like we never have enough of it?

-he made plenty of it (Irish and Celtic saying).
-Why then it feels like we always don’t have enough time for the things we want to do and for the people we want to spent time with?
-You can give an easy answer and say: “Time flies!” and its true!
+Why is there never enough time for the things we want to do and for the people we want to spend time with?
+You can give an easy answer and say: “Time flies!” and it is true!
 Tempus fugit!

-I, as a watchmaker, love watches.
-Not for telling me the time and constantly remind me that I must hurry up.
-No. My watch helps me to slow down.
-I sit down, taking the watch crown between my thumb and the index finger and turn it slowly.
+“No, I don’t want to wear a watch.
+It will constantly remind me that time is short and drive me through the day.”
+As a watchmaker, I love watches.
+Not because they tell me the time and constantly remind me to hurry up.
+No, my watch helps me to slow down.
+I sit down, take the watch’s crown between my thumb and index finger and turn it slowly.

 In these moments of slowing down

-That are the moments that are dragging.
-But the older you get the faster the days, weeks and years run down.
+These are the moments when time seems to be dragging.
+But the older you get, the faster the days, weeks and years fly by.
 Why do we feel like this?
 Probably because of fewer and fewer expectations or anticipation with growing age.
 As a child, you can’t wait for the next event.
-Children ask when is my birthday?
-When is Christmas?
-Or when are we finally there?
-But when we grow up, we think: oh, Christmas, again!
-We don’t have anticipation for those things that become normal to us.
+Children constantly ask: “When is my birthday?
+How many sleeps until Christmas?
+When are we finally there?”
+But when we grow up, we think: ‘Oh, Christmas, again!’
+We don’t have the same anticipation and joy for those things because they have become normal to us.

 Life is not measured by the number of breaths we take

-Life is not measured by the number of breaths we take, but by the moments that take our breath away. *
+Life is not measured by the number of breaths we take, but by the moments that take our breath away.

-When God made time, he made plenty of it (Irish and Celtic saying).
-Why then it feels like we always don’t have enough time for the things we want to do and for the people we want to spent time with?
-You can give an easy answer and say: “Time flies!” and its true!
+Why then does it feel like we never have enough of it - for the things we want to do and for the people we want to spend time with?
+You can give an easy answer and say: “Time flies!”, and it is true!
 Tempus fugit!

 It’s a new start, a new year.
 It’s a new day and a new chance.

-… for more than 20 years now.
-Big historical watches in museums in St.Petersburg and small disctintive pocket watches and wrist watches, that are very dear to their owners.
+Steffen Cornehl repairs and restores antique mechanical watches – he has been crazy about time for more than 20 years now.
+Big historical watches in museums in St.Petersburg and small distinctive pocket and wrist watches that are very dear to their owners.
 Crazy about time.

 It is the artisanal challenge that attracts Steffen Cornehl as well as the creative possibilities that come along with mastering the different crafts.
 Along the way, there is still a lot to discover and to learn.
-The current status becomes manifest in our current collection.
+The current status becomes manifest in our recent collection.
 The future starts today.